 The history of the reverence they have inspired is nearly as captivating as the gemstones themselves.
 Even before recorded history, certain rocks and minerals have held a place of distinction.
 Some, it was thought, were imbued with metaphysical powers, while others cursed any person who possessed them.
 All, however, have been considered objects of both beauty and veneration.

+Wondering what colors do diamonds come in?
+If so, you are not alone.
+With each one holding a different diamond color meaning and symbolism, it is no wonder why these gemstones have been highly sought after for centuries.
 Diamonds have truly reached legendary heights in the realm of precious gemstones.
-From stunning white diamonds, to precious and rare colored stones in every hue from pink diamonds, to blue, to green and every color in between, their beauty and rarity truly set them apart.
-Some of the world’s most important and well-known stones are diamonds: the Hope Diamond, Koh-i-Noor, Cullinan Diamond, and Regent Diamond, among others.
-Ancient Roman literature described the arrows of Cupid, the god of love, as being tipped by diamonds – an appropriate beginning, considering they are now the most popular stone for engagement rings and wedding bands.
+From stunning white diamonds, to precious and rare colored stones in every hue from pink diamonds, to blue, to green and every color in between, their beauty and rarity truly set each precious stone apart.
+Some of the world's most important and well-known stones are diamonds: the Hope Diamond, Koh-i-Noor, Cullinan Diamond, and Regent Diamond, among others.
+Ancient Roman literature described the arrows of Cupid, the god of love, as being tipped by diamonds - an appropriate beginning, considering they are now the most popular stone for engagement rings and wedding bands.
 Yet, diamonds have been associated with courtship for only a small part of their rich history.